lidijaf/Flower-based_FL_tool/README.md

 - example with SLURM:
   - run the server: `python slurm-launch.py   --exp-name flower_server   --num-nodes 1   --partition all   --load-env "source ~/.bashrc && eval \"\$(conda shell.bash hook)\" && conda activate flower_env"   --command "python run.py"`
   - run the clients as: `bash launch_all_cleints.sh`

+## License
+This project is licensed under the [MIT License](LICENSE) – see the license file for details.

+## Disclaimer
+ Tfe Flower-based FL tool was developed under the TaRDIS project, which has received funding under granta agreement No 101093006, by the Swiss State Secretariat for Education, Research and Innovation (SERI).

+ ## Contact
+ - nemanjab4h@gmail.com
+ - lidija.fodor@dmi.uns.ac.rs